Coccidiosis affects nearly all farmed species and can be particularly devastating for young animals. The…

 - Animals are fed a 100% grass and forage diet and raised outdoors on pasture or range

 - Farms meet the highest welfare and environmental standards

 - Requires Certified Animal Welfare Approved by AGW certification

 - No added hormones or routine antibiotics

 - Independent farms using sustainable practices

-- Annual audits to ensure integrity and transparency
+- Ongoing audits to ensure integrity and transparency

 While it’s great to see the increased interest in certifying grassfed claims (after all, how else do you know they’re really true?), it’s important to know which labels mean what.
 With an array of grassfed labels to choose from, how does Certified Grassfed by A Greener World compare?
 Use this handy comparison chart to see how we stack up to other grassfed labels, and help you find products that meet your expectations.